thedeerchild/POPSHOP-website/README.md

 ## Anything Else

-Feel free to email me at elm232 'at' (standard Cornell email scheme) or message me on Github if you have any questions.
+Feel free to email me at elm232 'at' (standard Cornell email scheme) if you have any questions.

 # Components